backdrop-contrib/image_effects/image_effects_text/image_effects_text_test/README.txt

 ------
 README for the Image effect text test module.

-This module contains 2 image styles to test text effects.
+This module contains several image styles to test text effects.
 It uses an image containing a grid and a font which are included in the install package as well.
+The image styles defined by this module start with 'text-test-'.

 Hard Dependencies
 -----------------
 Hard dependencies:
-- Imagecache actions.
+- Imagecache actions (canvas_actions and image_effects_text).
 - Image (Drupal core).
-- Features
 - System stream wrapper (http://drupal.org/project/system_stream_wrapper)

 Soft Dependencies
 -----------------
 - Imagemagick (preferred toolkit, http://drupal.org/project/imagemagick).
+- GD